EnricoCaprioglio/Lucciole/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Sussex, Department of Informatics # <a href='#'>Affiliations</a>.
+subtitle: PhD student, University of Sussex, Department of Informatics # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: left